 >>> Ref.
 VedaBase => Madhya 8.70

-Only by bhakti one can attain to Vaikuntha.
-For this reason the human body is so important and desired even by the demigods (SB 3.15.24), as it is especially projected to attain bhakti.
-And in this age, the sankirtana movement of Lord Caitanya is offering everyone the best promotion- just chant Hare Krishna and go back home, back to Godhead:
+Only by bhakti one can attain Vaikuntha.
+For this reason, the human body is so important and desired even by the demigods (SB 3.15.24), as it is specially projected to attain bhakti.
+In this age, the sankirtana movement of Lord Caitanya is offering everyone the best promotion: just chant Hare Krishna and go back home, back to Godhead:

 kaler dosa-nidhe rajann